bluekvirus/Stage.js/implementation/HOWTO.md

 ```
 Application.create('Widget', {
 	name: '',
-	..., //rest of the init options, don't pass in a config named 'factory' as it will trigger the registration process instead of instantiation.
+	..., //rest of the init options, don't pass in a config named 'factory'.
 })
 ```